favonia/cloudflare-ddns/README.markdown

 | `RECORD_COMMENT`          | The [record comment](https://developers.cloudflare.com/dns/manage-dns-records/reference/record-attributes/) of new DNS records.                                                                                                                                              | `""`                                       |
 | 🧪 `WAF_LIST_DESCRIPTION` | 🧪 The text description of new WAF lists.                                                                                                                                                                                                                                    | `""`                                       |

-> 🤖🧪 If you are an advanced user, the `PROXIED` can be a boolean expression involving domains!
+> 🤖🧪 For advanced users: the `PROXIED` can be a boolean expression involving domains!
 This allows you to enable Cloudflare proxying for some domains but not the others.
 Here are some example expressions:
 >
 > - `PROXIED=is(example.org)`: proxy only the domain `example.org`
 > - `PROXIED=is(example1.org) || sub(example2.org)`: proxy only the domain `example1.org` and subdomains of `example2.org`